BurdetteLamar/markdown_helper/test/input/python_included.md

 # Markdown Page with Python Included

-This code will be in a code block, but not highlighted.
+This code will be in a code block, and will be highlighted.

 [include_file](../include/python.py)